-Physical, psychological and sexual violence and abuse
+Physical, psychological, and sexual violence

 Psychological abuse takes different forms in the same way as physical abuse.
 It may be the fear and threat of physical violence or being degraded and forced into abusive acts.
 Being continuously verbally insulted is also a form of psychological abuse.
 Being isolated from the outside world by your partner can be a form of psychological abuse.
 Being prevented from pursuing your interests, moving freely outside the home or spending time with friends and relatives; or being made to look ridiculous, exposed or slandered in front of others.